cfpb/development/api.md

 This document captures **CFPB's view of API best practices and standards**.
 We aim to incorporate as many of them as possible into our work.

-APIs, like other web applications, vary greatly in implementation and design, depending on the situation and the problem the application is solving.

 This document provides a mix of:

 * **High level design guidance** that individual APIs interpret to meet their needs.